What is Healing Petroleum Jelly, and How is It Used?

 The history of Vaseline® Jelly starts in 1859, when Robert Chesebrough travelled to Titusville, a small town in Pennsylvania.
 That’s where oil workers had been using rod wax, an unrefined form of petroleum jelly – then just a simple by-product of the drilling they were working on – to heal wounded or burnt skin.

-Curious about its healing benefits, young chemist Robert Chesebrough began to study the substance then known as ‘rod wax’.
+Curious about petroleum jelly healing benefits, young chemist Robert Chesebrough began to study the substance then known as ‘rod wax’.
 Through various processes of refinement and purification, he distilled a lighter and transparent gel, which he then patented in 1865 and is the Vaseline® Healing Jelly we know today.

 When people talk about petroleum jelly, they’re usually referring to Vaseline® Healing Jelly – the product originally refined by Chesebrough.